 FAQs about attendance:

 If you have some kind of official document that explains your absence, I’ll be glad to make a note of it.
 However, professors are not allowed to ask for documentation of absences since that may violate student privacy.
-In general I assume that you will not miss class without a good reason like an illness or a family emergency, and your ‘free’ absence is there to cover exactly such a circumstance.
-Again, save it for when you really need it.
+In general I assume that you will not miss class without a good reason like an illness or a family emergency, and your ‘free’ absences are there to cover exactly such circumstances.
+Again, save them for when you really need them.

 Captain Obvious reminds you that attendance and participation are only worth 5% of your grade, so you won’t necessarily pass the class just because you attend regularly: you will also need to do passing work on the papers and exams.